rome/tools/website/docs/introduction/commands.md

 $ rome init
 ```

-Following this `rome` will ask you, whether you want to use the default setup or customize your project further.
+Following this `rome` will ask you whether you want to use the default setup or customize your project further.

 ```bash
  Welcome to Rome!